China’s trade growth accelerates in Sept; exports up 9.9%

-Exports had a “comprehensive recovery” in the three months ending in September, said a spokesman for the customs agency, Li Kuiwen.
-He said China has exported masks and other medical supplies worth 1 trillion yuan ($150 billion).

-China has “successfully filled the global supply shortage,” Li said at a news conference.

-Chinese exporters have benefited from relative early end of travel and trade curbs after the ruling Communist Party declared victory over the outbreak in March.
+Exporters have benefited from China’s relatively early reopening from its shutdown to fight the virus and from global demand for masks and medical supplies.
 They are taking market share from foreign competitors that are hampered by anti-disease controls.

-China’s global trade surplus swelled 6.6% over a year earlier to $37 billion but was down sharply from August’s $58.9 billion gap, thanks to higher exports.
+China’s global trade surplus swelled 6.6% over a year earlier to $37 billion but was down sharply from August’s $58.9 billion gap.

 Exports to the United States rose 20.5% over a year ago to $44 billion despite higher U.S. tariffs in a fight with the Trump administration over Beijing’s technology ambitions and trade surplus.
 Imports of American goods rose 24.5% to $13.2 billion.

-China became the first major economy to rebound to pre-virus growth levels in the second quarter of the year, when the government reported 3.2% economic growth over a year earlier.
+China became the first major economy to rebound to pre-virus growth levels in the second quarter of the year.
+The government reported 3.2% economic growth over a year earlier.
 Forecasters expect that to accelerate in the three months that ended in September.

 Automakers and other large manufacturers are back to normal activity, helping to drive demand for imported iron ore, copper and other industrial materials.

-Importers are meanwhile benefitting from a slump in prices of oil and other commodities due to weak demand.
+Importers have benefited from a slump in prices of oil and other commodities due to weak demand.

-Retail sales remain subdued as consumers who are uneasy about possible job losses put off major purchases.
+Retail sales are weaker as consumers who are uneasy about possible job losses put off major purchases.
 Consumer spending returned to pre-virus levels in August but was only 0.5% above a year earlier.

 Economists have warned some Chinese exporters of smartphones and other high-tech goods might face trouble due to restrictions imposed by Washington on their access to U.S. components on security grounds.